 For an individual to enroll with LMA plans, the individual must be entitled to Medicare Parts A and B in addition to living within the service area the plan is offered.
 Refer to the LMA website for a list of areas we do business in.
-Medicare Advantage eligible beneficiaries who request enrollment with LMA will be effective the first day of the month following the changes are completed and enrollment application is accepted by CMS.
+Medicare Advantage eligible beneficiaries who request enrollment with LMA will be effective the first day of the following completed enrollment application and it is accepted by CMS.